 Shoulder Pain

-Shoulder pain is more common in people who need to raise their arm overhead or perform repetitive shoulder movements.
-Shoulder pain can start as mild pain that occurs with certain movements, or it can be so severe that it does not allow movement of the arm.
-Shoulder pain is usually caused by strains or disorders of the muscle tendons and ligaments that support the joint.
-Lung, breast and heart diseases can also cause shoulder pain.
+Shoulder pain is more commonly seen in people who need to raise their arm above their head or perform repetitive shoulder movements.
+It can start as a mild pain during certain movements, or it can be severe enough to prevent the arm from moving.
+Shoulder pain is usually caused by strain or disorders of the muscles, tendons, and ligaments that support the joint.
+Additionally, diseases of the lungs, breast, or heart can also cause shoulder pain.

 Common shoulder problems;